The Witcher: Nightmare of the Wolf: Plot

 Vesemir reminisces about his youth when he, along with his best friend Illyana, were servants for a noble whose mistress was saved from a mahr by a witcher named Deglan with Vesemir's help.
-Enticed by promises of coin and riches, Vesemir traveled to Kaer Morhen and underwent the training and mutations to become a witcher.
+Enticed by promises of fortune and desiring to make a name for himself, Vesemir traveled to Kaer Morhen and underwent the training and mutations to become a witcher.

-In the present day, Vesemir and another fellow witcher, Luka, are arrested for killing two knights in a bar fight.
-Lady Zerbst persuades the king to send Vesemir along with Tetra to rid the forest of Kitsu.
-She personally delivers the mission order to Vesemir who recognizes her as the now 70-year old Illyana.
-Vesemir and Tetra set out and she tells him the story of a young sorceress wrongfully killed by a witcher as part of a con, and that she is convinced that all witchers are corrupted.
+In the present day, Vesemir and his fellow witcher, Luka, are arrested for killing two Kaedwani knights in a bar fight.
+Lady Zerbst persuades the king to send Vesemir, accompanied by Tetra to rid the forest of Kitsu.
+She personally delivers the mission order to Vesemir, who recognizes her as Illyana.
+Vesemir and Tetra set out and she tells him the story of a young sorceress wrongfully killed by a witcher as part of a con, an act which convinced her that witchers are too powerful and cannot be trusted.
 They find Kitsu, mutated and now able to cast powerful illusions, and fight her basilisk.
 They kill the monster, but Kitsu escapes.

 Following Kitsu, the pair come across an old and abandoned elven school where they find the bodies of the other missing female elves.
-They rescue the captured Filavandrel, who explains that Kitsu tried to replicate the experiments that were done on her, and they come to the conclusion that witchers were responsible, creating new monsters to keep them in business.
-Vesemir surmises that the monsters he encountered were probably created in Kaer Morhen and leaves to confront Deglan.
+They rescue the captured Filavandrel, who explains that Kitsu tried to replicate the experiments that were done on her, and they come to the conclusion that corrupt witchers are responsible, wanting to terrorize the locals into hiring them.
+Vesemir surmises that the monsters he encountered were probably created in Kaer Morhen and leaves to confront Deglan, who has risen to a high position of leadership.
 As he departs, Tetra destroys Kitsu's den, finds Kitsu later surveying the destruction, and blames the witchers.
-Back at court, she likewise tells the king of the witchers' responsibility in the recent monsters attacks and is given authorization to lay siege to Kaer Morhen.
-The King has Luka wrongly executed despite Lady Zerbst's protests.
-She then escapes to warn the witchers.
+Back at court, she reveals the witchers' culpability, and is granted use of the Kaedwani army to lay siege to Kaer Morhen.
+Illyana sees a captured Luka being put to death and flees to warn Vesemir.